As Christians we need to continue to learn more about our faith and prepare ourselves and

 Please visit our international website: www.focolare.org

 Marriage prep is required in order to get married in the Catholic Church.
-St. Joan of Arc offers opportunities for engaged couples to learn how to keep God as the center of their relationships and family planning decisions.
-The couple will meet with a priest, and also will be directed to the the required Pre-Cana class.
+St. Joan of Arc offers opportunities for engaged couples to learn how to keep God as the center of their relationship and family planning decisions.
+The couple will meet with Fr.
+Arbuckle several times, and also attend a required Pre-Cana class.
 All couples are invited to learn the benefits of Natural Family Planning.
+For more information regarding Natural Family Planning go to the diocesan website dol-in.org/natural-family-planning.